skypjack/entt/docs/md/meta.md

   entt::meta<my_type>().func<&my_type::member_function, entt::as_void_t>("member"_hs);
   ```

-  If the use with functions is obvious, it must be said that it's also possible
+  If the use with functions is obvious, perhaps less so is use with constructors
-  to use this policy with constructors and data members.
-In the first case, the
+  and data members.
+In the first case, the returned wrapper is always empty even
-  constructor will be invoked but the returned wrapper will actually be empty.
+  though the constructor is still invoked.
+In the second case, the property
-  In the second case, instead, the property will not be accessible for reading.
+  isn't accessible for reading instead.

 * The _as-ref_ and _as-cref_ policies, associated with the types
   `entt::as_ref_t` and `entt::as_cref_t`.<br/>
   They allow to build wrappers that act as references to unmanaged objects.
   Accessing the object contained in the wrapper for which the _reference_ was
-  requested will make it possible to directly access the instance used to
+  requested makes it possible to directly access the instance used to initialize
-  initialize the wrapper itself:
+  the wrapper itself:

   ```cpp
   entt::meta<my_type>().data<&my_type::data_member, entt::as_ref_t>("member"_hs);